 The purpose is to ensure that consumers – households and enterprises – are charged reasonable and transparent prices under reasonable, uniform and transparent terms of supply.

-If it is a matter of transparency, DERA regulations can also apply for areas subject to competition, e.g. publication of prices and terms.
+If it is a matter of transparency, DUR regulations can also apply for areas subject to competition, e.g. publication of prices and terms.

 The Energy Authority is an expert agency operating under the Ministry of Employment and the Economy.
 Its activities are governed by Finnish energy legislation and aim to ensure that Finland’s energy markets function effectively.
 The Energy Authority promotes and monitors the energy market as well as promotes the reduction of emissions, energy efficiency and the use of renewable energy.